arangodb/kube-arangodb/README.md

 ## Installation of latest release using Helm

-**WARNING**: Note that 0.3.8 is the latest release but we have just found a problem with it when performing rolling upgrades of a cluster, which can lead to data loss! **DO NOT USE 0.3.8 FOR ROLLING UPGRADES.**
-We will publish a fixed 0.3.9 as soon as possible, but we need rather thorough testing for this.

-Therefore the commands below use the second latest release 0.3.7.
+**WARNING**: There is a problem with rolling upgrades in version 0.3.8.
+**DO NOT USE 0.3.8 FOR ROLLING UPGRADES.** If you are still using 0.3.8, then upgrade to 0.3.9 of the operator first before running any rolling upgrade.

 ```bash
 # The following will install the custom resources required by the operators.